Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Protein

-The protein found in these grains is of high quality, as they both contain some levels of all essential amino acids.
-However, rice and buckwheat are not excellent sources of protein, as they cover the daily needed amounts only when consumed in large portions.
+The protein in these grains is of high quality, as they both contain some levels of essential amino acids.
+However, rice and buckwheat are not excellent protein sources, as they only cover the daily needed amounts when consumed in large portions.

 Fats